Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Conclusion and Avenues for Future Research

-As the main limitation of \acp{snark} is arguably the computational complexity of proof generation~\citep{thaler2022snarkperformance}, we also conducted several performance tests that suggest that even with our illustrative design that did not focus on performance, the general-purpose \ac{snark} tooling, the speed of proof generation for a data-minimizing \acp{vp} can be considered practical on mobile phones as of today when using \ac{snark}-friendly cryptographic primitives.
-Moreover, we illustrated how general-purpose \acp{zkp} not only improve on aspects such as private scalable revocation, hardware binding, and credential chaining or much more general predicates, but also bring unprecedented opportunities such as plausible deniability and expanding the solution space in the tension field between user control and low entry barriers on the one side and the risk of \ac{mitm} attacks on the other side.
+The main limitation of \acp{snark} is arguably the computational complexity of proof generation~\citep{thaler2022snarkperformance}.
+We conducted several performance tests that suggest that even with our illustrative design that did not focus on performance, the general-purpose \ac{snark} tooling implemented by industry makes the speed of proof generation for a data-minimizing \acp{vp} practical on mobile phones as of today when using \ac{snark}-friendly cryptographic primitives.
+Moreover, we illustrated how general-purpose \acp{zkp} do not only improve on aspects such as private scalable revocation, hardware binding, and credential chaining or much more general predicates but also bring unprecedented opportunities such as plausible deniability and expanding the solution space for anonymous credentials in the tension field between user control and low entry barriers on the one side and the risk of \ac{mitm} attacks on the other side.
 Finally, we pointed out that there are still many open questions that provide promising avenues for future research, such as facilitating practical performance also for data-minimal \acp{vp} in settings where \ac{snark}-friendly hashing algorithms and digital signatures are not accessible or when using transparent \acp{snark} on mobile phones.
 Indeed, recent performance analyses suggest that transparent SNARKs outperform trusted setup SNARKs like Groth16 by more than an order of magnitude in proving time~\citep{ethresearch2023snarkbenchmark}, and while their proof size of tens of~kB may be challenging for many blockchain applications, it seems well-suitable for the bilateral interactions that are typical of \ac{ssi}-based digital identity management.
-However, to date, these projects often choose different security parameters~\citep{thaler2022snarkperformance} and are also not always zero-knowledge, although upgrading them is relatively straightforward and the corresponding proofs are available~\citep{bensasson2018scalablepreprint}.
+However, to date, these projects often choose different security parameters~\citep{thaler2022snarkperformance} and are also not always zero-knowledge, although ``upgrading'' them to zero knowledge is relatively straightforward~\citep{bensasson2018scalablepreprint}.
 Future research that looks into alternatives with lower prover overhead may also consider general-purpose \acp{zkp} which are not succinct: While \ac{zkp} verification time should arguably not be superlinear in the complexity of the verification program, sublinearity also does not seem necessary for \acp{vp}.
 As it is well known that shorter proofs tend to involve higher proving times, reducing the prover's overhead at the cost of increased verification overhead seems favorable in the common situation in which the holder runs a digital wallet on a mobile phone whereas the relying is running a dedicated server to verify \acp{vp}.